tahnok/plumify/README.md

 ## Getting Started

-If you want to use this app, you can easily get it running with Docker, just run
+If you want to use this app, you can easily get it running with Docker.

+First edit `sercrets.py` to set the `GOOGLE_API_KEY` (which you should have gotten a copy of, or [set up your own](https://developers.google.com/maps/documentation/maps-static/intro))

+And then just run:

 ```
-TODO
+docker-compose up
 ```

 ## Development